What Does a Victim Advocate Do?

 - Counsel crime victims and witnesses.

-- Maintain strong working relationships with staff at providing organizations.
+- Coordinate with staff at providing organizations.

-- Transport victims to court and stand by them during court proceedings.
+- Stand by victims during court proceedings.

-- Assist victims in filing protective orders.
+- Assist victims when filing protective orders.

 - Help victims seek restitution.